akankshakusf/Power-BI_Impact-of-Unemployment-on-Mental-Health/README.md

 # Power-BI-Impact-of-Unemployment-on-Mental-Health
-This is my Power BI Project for the Master Program
+This is my Power BI Project for the University of South Florida Master Program in Aritficial Intelligence and Business Analytics

 ## Project Overview